hAmbreen02/deNOVOEnrich/README.md

---Sample              Name of the sample (used in output filenames) --adapter             Path to Illumina adapter sequences file (e.g., TruSeq3-PE.fa) --outDir              Directory to store all output results --TEfam               Transposon family of interest (Must match TE-specific file names e.g.: Use AtCopia93 for"
+--Sample              Name of the sample (used in output filenames) --adapter             Path to Illumina adapter sequences file (e.g., TruSeq3-PE.fa) --outDir              Directory to store all output results --TEfam               Transposon family of interest (Must match TE-specific file names e.g., Use AtCopia93 for"
            			        AtCopia93_loci.bed or AtCopia93_flanking_sequence.fa)
 --monomeric_repeat    Bed file with coordinates of monomeric repeats of reference genome --CORES               Number of threads to use